dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 Why is dog dental care important?

 You also get to feel good knowing you’re going to give your dog a painless quality of life.
-Taking a few minutes every week to attend to your pooch’s smile is a small price to pay for your pet’s ultimate well-being – so don’t neglect dog dental hygiene.
+Taking a few minutes to attend to your pooch’s smile is a small price to pay for your pet’s ultimate well-being – so don’t neglect dog dental hygiene.

 The American Veterinary Medical Association estimates that about 80% of dogs show signs of periodontal disease by around age three.